derivexyz/v1-core/docs/contracts/liquiditypool.md

 - `freeCollatLiq`: The amount of free collateral that can be locked.

-### Function `lockBase(uint256 amount, struct LyraGlobals.ExchangeGlobals exchangeGlobals, struct LiquidityPool.Liquidity liquidity) external`
+### Function `lockBase(uint256 amount, struct ILyraGlobals.ExchangeGlobals exchangeGlobals, struct ILiquidityPool.Liquidity liquidity) external`

 Purchases and locks base when the system sells a call option.